Dogs No Dogs

 Overview

 A great link-up of several of Sedona's most scenic trails.
-There is a great variety of riding: smooth flow on dirt, plenty of slickrock fun, and many challenging rock drops and climbs.
-There are no sustained climbs or descents, and no sections are very easy (or difficult) for very long.
-Though sections of the trail are rated Difficult, this is suitable for an intermediate rider willing with hop off the bike regularly - and it's worth it!
+There is a great variety of riding: smooth flow on dirt, some slickrock fun, and many challenging rock drops and climbs.
+There are no sustained climbs or descents, and no sections are very easy (or too difficult) for very long.
+Though sections of the trail are rated Advanced, this loop is suitable for an intermediate rider willing to hop off the bike regularly - and it's worth it!

 Need to Know